FlipsideCrypto/blast-models/models/doc_descriptions/general/__overview__.md

 ## **Data Model Overview**

-The Base models are built a few different ways, but the core fact tables are built using three layers of sql models: **bronze, silver, and gold (or core).**
+The Blast models are built a few different ways, but the core fact tables are built using three layers of sql models: **bronze, silver, and gold (or core).**

 - Bronze: Data is loaded in from the source as a view
 - Silver: All necessary parsing, filtering, de-duping, and other transformations are done here